 My Body My Rights is Amnesty International's global campaign to help ensure that everyone has access to their sexual and reproductive rights and to stop criminalization of sexuality and reproduction by governments.
 Over 2014-15, we are working for tangible change in people's lives in Nepal, Burkina Faso, El Salvador, Tunisia, Algeria, Morocco, and Ireland.
 It's your body, know your rights!

 You have the right to:

-- Choose whether or not to marry
+- Choose your intimate partner and whether and when to marry